An AWS Centric Solution Architecture for Open Banking

 To demonstrate some of the key concepts, Contino has devised a relatively high-level solution architecture that describes how we would leverage various AWS components to make Open Banking a reality.
 This is described below.

 In line with best practices, a number of secure, segregated application environments are maintained, configured by and deployed to a centralised management environment.
-Environment segregation at the AWS account level ensures there there is no crosstalk between environments -- whether malicious or unintentional -- and separates out the differing needs and controls required by environments from development to production.
+Environment segregation at the AWS account level ensures there is no crosstalk between environments -- whether malicious or unintentional -- and separates out the differing needs and controls required by environments from development to production.

 To support the requirements around automated application deployment and testing, technologies such as Packer, Terraform and Ansible are used, providing correctness and repeatability throughout the provisioning process, along with an audit trail of actions performed.
 The use of infrastructure-as-code techniques allows for environments to be provisioned and maintained by way of automation, avoiding error-prone, untrackable and time-consuming manual modifications.
 Immutable infrastructure means that changes are testable and can be progressed through environments with confidence.